-PROGRAM REPORT CODE: 145

-UNIFORM CHART OF ACCOUNTS CODE: XXXX-145-XXX

 CFDA #: 84.424F

-TYPE: Dollars

-TERM: Through September 30, 2026 ,
+TERM: Through September 30, 2026

 PURPOSE: Provides funding for selected public school units to create safer and healthier learning environments for their students, while also providing support for the ongoing needs of families, educators, and communities.

 ELIGIBILITY: Under Federal requirements, eligible public school units are those units the Department has defined as "high-need" as approved by the U.S. Department of Education.
-For the purposes of this program, the U.S. Department of Education has approved the definition of "high need PSUs" as those with the following characteristics: Title I, Part A recipients with physical addresses within the 40 most distressed counties as specified in the North Carolina Department of Commerce's annual tier ranking of the State's 100 counties based on economic well-being (Tier 1) Student to mental health professional ratios exceeding: School Nurses = 1 per school School Social Workers = 1:250 School Psychologists = 1:500 Whole School, Whole Community, Whole Child (WSCC) Assessment data identifies a need for additional resources and programming.
+For the purposes of this program, the U.S. Department of Education has approved the definition of "high need PSUs" as those with the following characteristics:

+- Title I, Part A recipients with physical addresses within the 40 most distressed counties as specified in the North Carolina Department of Commerce's annual tier ranking of the State's 100 counties based on economic well-being (Tier 1)

+- Student to mental health professional ratios exceeding:

+- o School Counselors = 1:250

+- School Nurses = 1 per school

+- o School Social Workers = 1:250

+- o School Psychologists = 1:500

+- Whole School, Whole Community, Whole Child (WSCC) Assessment data identifies a need for additional resources and programming.

-FORMULA: competitive process, with rec funding.
-Grants will be made based on a sipients to be funded and selected on the he Request for Proposal (RFP).
+FORMULA: Eligible PSUs may apply for funding.
+Grants will be made based on a competitive process, with recipients to be funded and selected on the basis of criteria specified in the Request for Proposal (RFP).

-State Board of Education a of funds. pproval is required before allocation
+State Board of Education approval is required before allocation of funds.